NOTE: Analysis is mixed in with the relation of

 When did we last see Jerry?
 Back at the beginning of part seven.
-It would have been, seemingly Wednesday.
+It would have seemingly been Wednesday.
 This is supposedly Thursday.
-It seems like Jerry's been missing forever, however.
+But it feels like Jerry's been missing forever.
+Poor Jerry!

-Badalamenti's "A Real Indication" was used in Fire Walk with Me when Laura and Bobby part after school, and also when Laura finds there are missing pages in her diary.
+Badalamenti's "A Real Indication" was used in Fire Walk with Me when Laura and Bobby part after school one day, and also when Laura finds there are missing pages in her diary.
 The lyrics refer to a very distant foot.

 So I'm goin' down this street

 Like this girl I once knew